Pink-mouth Murex Shell, Phyllonotus erythrostomus

 Pink-mouth Murex Shell, Phyllonotus erythrostomus.
 Shell collected off the beach at Punta Chivato, Baja California Sur, February 2022.
 Size: 12.7 cm (5.0 inches) x 9.1 cm (3.6 inches) x 5.7 cm (2.3 inches).
 Photographs and Identifications courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-The Pink-mouth Murex, Phyllonotus erythrostomus (Swainson, 1831), is a gastropod mollusk that is a member of the Muricidae Family of Rocks, that is also known as the Bi-color Murex and the Pink-throated Murex and in Mexico as busano rosado and caracol rosa.
-The shell is rugged and strongly constructed and has six whorls, a low to moderately high spire, a curved and long siphon canal, varices have numerous spines and a large aperture.
-The outer lip of the shell is marked with short spines; the inner lip can be very wide.
-The exterior of the shell is a dull white; the interior is a beautiful porcelaneous pink, though some individuals display very little pink.
+Description: The Pink-mouth Murex Shell is large, rugged and strongly constructed.
+They have six whorls and a low to moderately high spire.
+The varices are sculpted with numerous spines.
+They have a large aperture and a long, curved, siphon canal.
+The outer lip of the shell is marked with short spines.
+The inner lip can flare and be very wide.
+The exterior of the shell is a dull white.
+The interior is a beautiful porcelaneous pink, though some individuals display very little pink.
 Pink-mouth Murex Shells reach a maximum of 15.3 cm (6.0 inches) in length and 11.0 cm (4.3 inches) in height.
+The Pink-mouth Murex can be confused with the Royal Murex Shell, Phyllonotus regius (dark brown to black inner lip).